alvarogzp/git-sign-commits/README.md

     I created a `4096-bit` `RSA/RSA` key that `don't expire` and with the name set to the same value of the git config `user.name`, and the email set to the git `user.email`.
-It is important that this values are equal and that you don't add no comment to allow git to correctly get the suitable key automatically.
+It is important that this values are equal and that you don't add any comment to the key to allow git to correctly get the suitable key automatically.

 2. **Add the key to Github**